 The most popular protein sources include meat, fish, and eggs.
 Always make sure you are consuming high-quality, organic products as animals can store toxins in their fat.

-However, you can get the needed amounts of protein from plant sources as well, and these are the 10 richest sources, which have more protein than eggs.
-An egg of 50g has 6g protein, and these foods have more protein per 50g:
+However, you can get the needed amounts from plant sources as well, and these are the 10 richest sources, which have more protein than eggs.
+An egg of 50g has 6g, and these foods have more protein per 50g:

 Fifty grams of chlorella contain 29g of protein.
 This alga detoxifies the body of heavy metals and is rich in calcium, iron, magnesium, and vitamin A. Add it in smoothies and shakes and enjoy its benefits.